wxxii2/FoodStruct/README.md

 5. other notes
     - food collection
-        there are 8 snacks with their "_id", "name", "picture", "price"
+        there are 8 snacks with their "_id", "foodid", "foodprice", "food_detail" and "foodpicture"
     - order collection
-        orders contains customer infomation of who submit the order "customer", vendor who receive the order "vendor", snack array that contain foodname, quantity, price "snack", status of the order "status", rating of the order "ratings", comment of the order "comment", total price of the order "total", and whether is is discounted "discount", and the id of the order ""
+        there are 5 orders already in the collection for check with "_id", 8 snacks name, "status" and "orderid"(there is also "__v" cause there are some orders added by postman)
     - vendor collection
-        Vendor is displayed with "_id", vendor name "name", "location" which is a arry contain coordinates according to [latitude, longtitude], "password", textaddress, "parked" as a status of parking.
-If the vendor unpark their car, the location will be set to a empty array.
+        there are 5 vendors already in the collection for check with "_id", "Vendorid", "Location" and "Status".(there is also "__v")

-    - register
+    - timezone
-        one can easily register by enter new email and password and press register button, the family name and given name will be set to default first, one can then change it in the profile.
+        noticed that the order created in local and heroku maybe different (only createdAt) due to the different timezone
     - wrong user name/password
-        if customers input nonexistent username/wrong password, a message will be shown to notify them.
+        if customers input nonexistent username/wrong password, they will be redirected to the welcome page.